 Note: This section only displays for external applicants.

 The Preboarding Organizational Units section allows you to select the preboarding OU configuration that contains the OUs in which the user will be placed until their hire date.
 This section is a required to complete in order to start onboarding for the user.

 To select the preboarding OU configuration:

-- Click the button.
+- Click .
 This opens a slide-out menu on the left side of the page, which displays the configurations that are available to select, based on the OUs defined for the new hire on Start Onboarding page.
 These OUs are populated on the requisition and/or offer letter but can be changed on the Start Onboarding page.